lar-deeufba/potential_fields_with_aruco/README.md

 ## Project - Artificial Potential Field with ArUco Marker

+!!
+IMPORTANT NOTE !!

+Each functionality is separated by branch in order to keep things organized.
+Anything related to obstacles and orientation control was removed from the main code here.
+The files that are not used in this branch (Velocity control functionality was removed.)

 ## Description

 This branch was created to test speed control.
 According to the ur_modern_driver repository, velocity control reacts much faster than position control and is recommended for visual servoing.
 The next commands will show you what it takes for velocity control to work.